JoseQuintas/hwgui/utils/bincnt/Readme.txt

     any modification.

     An alternative method is the usage of a DBF file, described in "6.)
-DBF as binary container".
+DBF as binary container", or use more than one binary container.

 2.)
 Hex value resources